SherRao/MuSpace/docs/Design.md

 <ol>
     <li>Check if the user is not logged in</li>
     <li>Display login page, giving user option to log in, recover password, or sign up</li>
-    <li>When the user tries to login, communicate with the Firebase backend for authentication</li>
+    <li>When the user tries to login, communicate with the Firebase database backend for account authentication</li>
     <li>Else, redirect to the main page.</li>
 </ol>